Tanvik-hub/Kaggle-Capstone-Project/README.md

 The system autonomously reads a user's resume, analyzes the target job market, identifies critical skill gaps, generates a 4-week aggressive study plan, and iteratively rewrites the professional summary until it meets strict ATS (Applicant Tracking System) standards.

-# Detailed Agent Roles
+# Detailed Agent Roles🤖

-## Greeter	LlmAgent :	Entry point.
+### Greeter	LlmAgent :	Entry point.
 Parses user intent, reads the PDF using read_resume_tool, and initializes the workflow.

-## Market Analyst :	LlmAgent	Simulates a recruiter to identify top skills and salary ranges for the target role.
+### Market Analyst :	LlmAgent	Simulates a recruiter to identify top skills and salary ranges for the target role.

-## Analysis Team :	SequentialAgent	Contains Gap Analyst and Study Planner.
+### Analysis Team :	SequentialAgent	Contains Gap Analyst and Study Planner.

-## Writing Loop :	LoopAgent	Uses a drafter and critic to iteratively refine the resume summary.
+### Writing Loop :	LoopAgent	Uses a drafter and critic to iteratively refine the resume summary.

-## File Saver :	LlmAgent	Manages the final output and persists files to disk.
+### File Saver :	LlmAgent	Manages the final output and persists files to disk.

-# The Design Patterns
+# The Design Patterns⚙️🤖
  ## The system leverages three core agentic patterns:The Coordinator Pattern (skillbridge_coordinator):

  ### A central sequential agent that manages the macro-lifecycle of the request: